 What to do now

-- Monitor your visibility.
-Check whether your practice appears in AI-generated answers for your target queries.
-Tools like Fokal track citations across ChatGPT, Perplexity, and AI Overviews so you can see where you’re being mentioned and where you’re missing.
+- Monitor AI citations.
+Track whether your practice appears in AI-generated answers for your target queries.
+Fokal’s AI visibility tracking monitors appearances across ChatGPT, Perplexity, and AI Overviews, giving you a clear picture of where you appear and where competitors are getting cited instead.

 Measuring dental SEO results

-- Map pack impressions and clicks (Google Business Profile Insights)
+- Map pack impressions and clicks (GBP Insights)

-- Organic traffic to service pages (Google Analytics or Search Console)
+- Organic traffic to service pages (Google Search Console, Google Analytics)

-- Keyword rankings for your top 10 service + location terms
+- Keyword rankings for your top 10 service plus location terms

 - New patient inquiries attributed to organic search (call tracking or form submissions)

-- Review count and average rating on Google
+- Review count, velocity, and average rating on Google

 - AI citation appearances for your primary queries